Namibia: Save the Rhino Trust

 In 1982, Save the Rhino Trust (SRT) was formed to reduce poaching and save these animals from the brink of extinction.
 SRT’s approach was simple but highly effective: offer poachers a more secure livelihood as wildlife guards.
 After three decades of SRT’s pioneering efforts and collaboration with the Namibian government, WWF and communities, the black rhino population has quintupled in size and demand for rhino-based tourism is growing steadily.

-Simson Uri-Khob (Director of Field Operations), Bernd Brell (Director of Special Operations and Services), Jeff Muntifering (Director of Research and Evaluation), Sue Wagner (Fundraising Manager) and Alta van Schalkwyck (Finance Officer).
+Simson Uri-Khob (CEO), Axel Hartmann (Chief Operating Officer), Bernd Brell (Director of Special Operations), Jeff Muntifering (Director of Research and Evaluation), Lorraine Tjazuko (Fundraising Manager) and Alta van Schalkwyck (Finance Officer).

 Rhino species and population size